chriswolmarans/gatsby-starter-mobx-react-hooks-context-api/README.md

 ## Features

 - Gatsby v2 + TypeScript + MobX setup forked from [@borekb/gatsby-starter-mobx](https://github.com/borekb/gatsby-starter-mobx)
+- MobX & React Context with a single Root store to attach every other store onto it, so we have multiple global stores in order to better separate our different concerns.
+Or have multiple contexts, each for own segment of the app.
+Example stores: CityStore, TemperatureStore, CounterStore.
+With the use of React Context and Hooks, this is simple and scalable. (e.g Make a custom hook called useStores that you can use to destructure the store or stores that you need within a given application components) - See [Mobx React's recipes context](https://mobx-react.js.org/recipes-context).
+- Search example based on mselee's post
-- MobX with React Context
+    - [Using Mobx with React hooks + TypeScript](https://blog.mselee.com/posts/2019/06/08/using-mobx-with-react-hooks-typescript/)
 - Two examples based on [@mweststrate's Egghead course](https://egghead.io/courses/manage-complex-state-in-react-apps-with-mobx):
     - "Counter" and "Temperature" as a basic store and an observer
-- Search example based on mselee's post
-    - [Using Mobx with React hooks + TypeScript](https://blog.mselee.com/posts/2019/06/08/using-mobx-with-react-hooks-typescript/)
+- Responsive Layout using Theme UI, with useColorMode hook for easy dark mode [toggle](https://mitchgavan.com/styleguide-driven-development/)
 - `.editorconfig` & Prettier
 - TSLint
 - Jest setup